 David Vogel's seminal "Trading Up" (1995) demonstrated a race to the top in U.S. auto emissions standards.
-After California adopted more stringent regulation than the rest of the U.S., automakers asked the federal government to adopt uniform standards that would preempt state-level standards (Vogel 1995, 1997).
-These ideas have since inspired work in international political economy on the race to the top versus the race to the bottom in environmental regulation (Prakash and Potoski 2006; Neumayer and Perkins 2005).
-In this strand of research, trade is the central mechanism of multi-level political change.
+After California adopted more stringent regulation than the rest of the U.S., automakers asked the federal government to adopt uniform standards that would preempt state-level standards (Vogel 1995).
+These ideas have since inspired work in international political economy on the race to the top versus the race to the bottom in environmental regulation (Prakash and Potoski 2006).1 In this strand of research, trade is the central mechanism driving multi-level interactions and political change.